Foam Roller vs Lacrosse Ball for Shoulder Knots | 321 STRONG Answers

 ## Why a Textured Ball Beats a Standard Lacrosse Ball

 A standard lacrosse ball is smooth, limiting stimulation to direct compression only.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) adds surface texture that increases circulation and trigger point penetration at the same time.
-For harder-to-reach spots near the top of the shoulder or the base of the neck, the wall technique works best: place the ball at the tight spot, lean your body weight into it, and breathe deeply for a full 60 seconds.
+For harder-to-reach spots near the top of the shoulder or the base of the neck, position the ball against a wall and lean your body weight into it for a full 60 seconds, breathing deeply as you go.

 For a broader look at tool differences by body area, see [Foam Roller vs Massage Ball: Which Is Better?](/blog/foam-roller-vs-massage-ball-which-is-better) or [How Often Can You Foam Roll the Same Muscle](/blog/how-often-can-you-foam-roll-the-same-muscle) for recovery scheduling guidance.